Identifying the Author’s Purpose Is Easy as Pie

 Identifying the author’s purpose is an important comprehension strategy for all readers to master.
 Luckily it’s an easy strategy to teach.
 That’s because identifying the author’s purpose is pretty intuitive.

 Ask a first grader who loves the pigeon books why Mo Willems is such a good author and they’ll likely tell you he’s a good author because he’s funny.
 Likewise, a fifth grader who’s into books about the American Revolution will tell you that they read the books to learn facts about the war.
 Both students know why they enjoy what they’re reading.
 And if they can tell you why they enjoy a text, they can easily identify the author’s purpose.

+Start by taking with students about the reasons why an author writes.
 In general, there are 3 basic reasons for an author to write something: to persuade their reader, to inform their reader, or to entertain their reader.
-You can help your students remember the reasons why authors write with this easy as PIE acronym:

 - P is for Persuade – the author shares their opinion with the reader